 - Drinking plenty of fluid.

 It is important that you drink plenty of fluid when taking any laxative.
-At least two litres per day (8-10 cups).
-An osmotic laxative can make you dehydrated.
+This means drinking at least two litres per day (8-10 cups).
+An osmotic laxative can make you dry (dehydrated).
 If you take a bulk-forming laxative and you do not drink enough fluid this can cause a blockage in the gut.
-The faeces may become dry and difficult to pass.
+The stools (faeces) may become dry and difficult to pass.